 Concessional contributions include those made from your pre-tax pay into your super account.
 This is generally done by your employer on your behalf through salary sacrifice or salary packaging, but you can also make extra concessional contributions on your own.

 However, it should be noted that for those earning more than $250,000, an additional 15% tax may be payable on some or all of your concessional contributions.
-There is also a limit on the amount of concessional contributions you can make in a year, with the combined total of these and your employer’s contributions not allowed to be more than $25,000 a year.
+There is also a limit on the amount of extra you can add to your chosen account in a year, with the combined total of these and your employer’s additions not allowed to be more than $25,000 a year.
 If you exceed this $25,000 limit, you may be liable to pay extra tax.

-In addition to concessional super contributions, you can also opt to pay contributions to your super from your after-tax pay.
-These contributions are known as non-concessional contributions as you have already paid tax on this money through your income tax.
+In addition to concessional super contributions, you can also opt to top up your chosen account from your after-tax pay.
+These additions are known as non-concessional contributions as you have already paid tax on this money through your income tax.

-The limit for how much you can contribute to your super fund through non-concessional contributions is $100,000 per financial year, which is much higher than the concessional contribution limit of $25,000.
+The limit for how much you can contribute to your chosen fund through non-concessional additions is $100,000 per financial year, which is much higher than the concessional contribution limit of $25,000.

-Once inside your super fund any non-concessional contributions you make aren’t taxed and upon reaching your desired retirement age these contributions can be accessed tax-free.
+Once inside your fund any non-concessional contributions you make aren’t taxed and upon reaching your desired retirement age these additions can be accessed tax-free.
 This makes investing in your super one of the most tax-effective investment options available to the everyday worker in Australia.